Generative Bayesian Inference with GANs: Adversarial Bayes

 \begin{example}[Toy Example] This toy example (analyzed earlier in \citep{papamakarios2019sequential}) exposes the fragility of ABC methods in a relatively simple setting.
 The experiment entails $n=4$ two-dimensional Gaussian observations $X =(x_{1}, x_{2}, x_{3}, x_{4})'$ with $x_j\sim \mN(\mu_{\btheta}, \Sigma_{\btheta})$ parametrized by $\btheta =(\theta_1,\theta_2,\theta_3,\theta_4,\theta_5)'$, where with $s_1=\theta_3^2, s_2=\theta_4^2$ and $\rho=\text{tanh}(\theta_5)$.
-The parameters $\btheta$ are endowed with a uniform prior\footnote{ on $[-3,3]\times[-4,4]\times [-3,3]\times [-3,3]\times [-3,3]$}.
+The parameters $\btheta$ are endowed with a uniform prior on $[-3,3]\times[-4,4]\times [-3,3]\times [-3,3]\times [-3,3]$.
 Approximating the posterior can be tricky because the signs of parameters $\theta_3$ and $\theta_4$ are not identifiable, yielding multimodality.
 We generate $X_0$ with parameters $ \btheta_0 = (-0.7, -2.9, -1.0, -0.9, 0.6)'$.
 Since we have access to the true posterior, we can directly compare our posterior reconstructions with the truth.
 We compare B-GAN with (1) ABC using naive summary statistics (SS) (mean and variance), (2) 2-Wasserstein distance ABC \citep{bernton2019approximate}, and (3) Sequential Neural Likelihood (SNL) \citep{papamakarios2019sequential} with the default setting suggested by the authors.
 We provide all implementation details in \Cref{sec:implementation_toy}.
 For each method, we obtained $M=1\,000$ samples and plotted them in \Cref{fig:gauss_ex1}.
 Our B-GAN approach as well as SNL nicely capture the multimodality.
-There appears to be an overestimation of variance (relative to the truth) which, as we explain later in Section \ref{sec:theory}, is expected because B-GAN is trained to perform well on average for any $X$, {\em not} necessarily for $X_0$.
+Although the B-GAN posterior quickly locates a neighborhood around true values $\theta_0$, its variance appears to be bigger than the true posterior, suggesting an approximation gap.
+This is expected because B-GAN is trained to perform well on average for any $X$, {\em not} necessarily for $X_0$.
 This motivates our two refinement strategies: one based on active learning (Section \ref{sec:gan_ri}) and one based on variational Bayes (Section \ref{sec:vb}). \end{example} Similarly as with default ABC techniques, our B-GAN approach is not query-efficient, i.e. many prior guesses $\theta_j$ in the training dataset may be too far from the interesting areas with a likelihood support leaving only a few observations to learn about the conditional $\pi(\theta\C X_0)$.
 The next section presents a two-step approach which uses $X_0$ for proposal construction in the ABC reference table to obtain more valuable data-points in the reference table.